jamesha100/cucm-license-management/page7.md

 - **userid** - this is used to report success/failure in the program log.
 - **telephonenumber** - this is used to identify which devices to update with owner information.

-The script then loops through the user data and sets the Owner ID (fkenduser) of any device whose line 1 extension matches the user *telephonenumber* value
+The script then loops through the user data and sets the Owner ID (fkenduser) of any device whose line 1 extension matches the user *telephonenumber* value.xxxxxxxxxxxxxxxx

 The script comprises the following high level steps:

 1. Load information needed to connect to the target CUCM server from an ini file.
 2. Connect to the CUCM AXL API using the settings from the ini file and download *pkid*, *userid* and *telephonenumber* for all users in the *enduser* table - these are stored as an ordered list.
+3.

 ```